skbormann/stata-tools/sgpv/README.md

 ### General
 General remarks if updates come in larger "packages".
+* 26.03.2020:
+  * Submission of the commands to SSC
+  * Minor corrections in all help files -> Correction of spelling mistakes, incorrect format, etc.

 * 21.03.2020:
   * Added a dialog box for the sgpv-command.
 Instructions how to add the dialogs to the menubar can be found inside the sgpv.dlg file.
   * The dialog boxes can be also added now by running __sgpv menuInstall__ or permanently added by running __sgpv menuInstall, perm__